inivekin/abosa/abosa.typ

 on meeting pestle wi mortar,
 like automata, sums tae more,
 pigment, binder, mattifier
-can paint perspectives left unshown, horizons held by vertices, diffusing harm o nodes alone, in absences an vacancies.
+diffuses harm o nodes alone,
+in absences an vacancies,
+wi paint o perspectives unknown, horizons new tae vertices.
 The empty parts will help define the points in space which I call home, the quiet times connect a line